Herculano/cart_race/README.md

 Then run `mix do deps.get, compile`

-After compiled, run it tipping the command: `iex -S mix`
+After compiled, run it, typping the command: `iex -S mix`

-To get the results, insert in the iex(Elixir Interactive shell) the simple function call: `CartRace.result`
+To get the results, type in the iex(Elixir Interactive shell) and make a call for this function: `CartRace.result`

+Automatically the results will be wrote on `public/race_output.csv` path/file.
+So on.

-And start to fun yourself ;)
+And start to fun! ;)

 All the results is generated in the runtime of the application.

 Don't need to add any dependency, database or something like that.

-This application is simple running task, that takes advantage of Elixir language benefits.
+This application is a simple running task, that takes advantage of Elixir language benefits.

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `cart_race` to your list of dependencies in `mix.exs`: